Atterberg limits: Toughness index

 The shearing strength of clay at the plastic limit is a measure of its toughness.
-It is the ratio of plasticity index to the flow index.
+It is the ratio of the plasticity index to the flow index.
 It gives us an idea of the shear strength of the soil.

 Activity

-The activity of a soil is the ratio of plasticity index to the clay size fraction.
+The activity of soil is the ratio of the plasticity index to the clay size fraction.
 If activity is less than 0.75, the soil is inactive.
-If activity exceeds 1.4 then the soil is termed as active.
-If activity lies within the above values then the soil is moderately active.
+If activity exceeds 1.4, then the soil is termed active.
+If activity lies within the above values, then the soil will be moderately active.